 Kevin W. Williams

-Civil Rights Legal Program Director and Attorney Law
+Civil Rights Legal Program Director and Attorney at Law

 Oh yeah.
 You should know two things about Kevin: He is humorless, and he has a thing for sunsets.